 Lecturers, students and staff of the The Hague University are invited to develop and to share European knowledge.
 The lectorate involves individual and common research development, a reading circle and regular events.

-Paul Shotton PhD is Principal Lecturer in European Public Policy within the European Studies Programme at THUAS.
+Dr Paul Shotton is Principal Lecturer in European Public Policy within the European Studies Programme at THUAS.
 Prior to working at THUAS Paul worked in Brussels as a Public Affairs Practitioner (lobbyist) for a number of blue chip companies.
 Paul lectures in European Public Policy with notable courses simulating EU decision-making and lobbying campaign design.
-Paul’s research focuses on the Professionalisation of Public Affairs with the objective of promoting the definition of a body of knowledge for public affairs practitioners, developing courses and trainings for the profession as well as measuring impact and performance in public firstname.lastname@example.org
+Paul’s research focuses on defining a body of knowledge for public affairs and developing and disseminating knowledge, skills and competences needed for effective lobbying.
+Connecting to education, Paul will develop scenario planning exercise for Public Affairs students and firstname.lastname@example.org

 dr. Mendeltje van Keulen

 Mendeltje van Keulen is lector Changing role of Europe since 1 January 2018.
 She has a PhD and MA European Public Administration (College of Europe, Bruges; EUI Florence, University of Twente).
 Her dissertation focused on the effects of EU policy shaping by the Dutch government in the field of natural gas and biotechnology.
 She worked as a (senior) research fellow for the Netherlands Institute for International Relations ‘ Clingendael’, the WRR (Scientific Council for Government Policy) and various ministries.
 As team leader of the parliamentary EU staff in the Dutch parliament, she gained abundant practical experience in processes of Europeanisation and change management.
 Mendeltje van Keulen regularly publishes and teaches on European policy making for students and email@example.com

 Cooperation with the Netherlands Ministry of Foreign Affairs